Frontiers of Engineering Management

 REVIEW: An in-depth overview of certain topic or a review of the author’s own work or the work of one research group.
 The format and length of review articles are more flexible than a full article.

-COMMENT: A discussion/remark on an article, a view point, a book, etc. It should be no more than 1000 words.
+COMMENTS: A discussion/remark on an article, a view point, a book, etc. It should be within 1000–1500 words.
 In this case, the authors are allowed to respond to any comments.

 Duplicate/previous publication or submission